Aperture (magazine): 2002–2012

 In celebration of the magazine's jubilee year, 2002, Aperture published the book Photography Past/Forward: Aperture at 50, featuring vintage photographs as well as never-before-published works, and a comprehensive history of the magazine and the foundation by veteran Aperture contributing editor R. H. Cravens.
 The publication appeared also as issues 168 and 169 of the magazine.
-Aperture’s fiftieth anniversary was commemorated with a series of exhibitions at fifty venues throughout New York City.
+Apertures fiftieth anniversary was commemorated with a series of exhibitions at fifty venues throughout New York City.

-In the years following Hoffman’s death, the foundation was headed by a series of interim directors, and then by Ellen Harris (2003–7) and Juan García de Oteyza (2008–10).
-In 2005 Aperture moved to its present location at 547 West 27th Street, in New York’s Chelsea district.
+In the years following Hoffman's death, the foundation was headed by a series of interim directors, and then by Ellen Harris (2003–7) and Juan García de Oteyza (2008–10).
+In 2005 Aperture moved to its present location at 547 West 27th Street, in New York's Chelsea district.
 In 2010 Chris Boot was named Executive Director of the foundation, beginning his duties in 2011.

 Along with its print edition, Aperture began a subscriber-based online version of the magazine via Zinio with issue 201 (Winter 2010); and then via Nook with issue 207 (Summer 2012).

 Since Fall 2011, The PhotoBook Review—a newsprint book-review publication—has been distributed twice a year to subscribers of Aperture, with every other issue of the magazine.

-In 2012, Aperture’s sixtieth anniversary was commemorated with the publication of Aperture Magazine Anthology—The Minor White Years: 1952–1976: a collection of writings and documents from the journal's first quarter-century of publication, edited by Peter Bunnell.
-The magazine’s editorial staff put plans in place for a major relaunch of Aperture, with a new focus on the changing state of photography.
+In 2012, Apertures sixtieth anniversary was commemorated with the publication of Aperture Magazine Anthology—The Minor White Years: 1952–1976: a collection of writings and documents from the journal's first quarter-century of publication, edited by Peter Bunnell.
+The magazine's editorial staff put plans in place for a major relaunch of Aperture, with a new focus on the changing state of photography.
 Melissa Harris assumed the title of Editor in Chief at Aperture Foundation, and Michael Famighetti stepped into the role of Editor of Aperture magazine.

 2013–present

-Issue 210 (Spring 2013), titled "Hello, Photography", inaugurated Aperture’s relaunch, with a return to thematically based issues and a new focus on photography’s contemporary practitioners and platforms.
+Issue 210 (Spring 2013), titled "Hello, Photography", inaugurated Apertures relaunch, with a return to thematically based issues and a new focus on photography's contemporary practitioners and platforms.
 Since then, Aperture has distinguished itself from numerous other photography magazines that have emerged since 2000, with its stated aim to serve as a "guide to the world of contemporary photography that combines the finest writing with inspiring photographic portfolios."
 The magazine's current designers are Henrik Kubel and Scott Williams of the British firm A2/SW/HK; the magazine's new format features an increased number of pages, separate sections devoted to "Words" and "Pictures" (printed on different paper stocks), and a larger trim size: 12 × 9+1/4 in.
 Beginning with issue 210, the digital version of the magazine has been distributed via Kindle.